Icho2/vasp_emu/README.md

 3. Generate an access token.
 4. In your terminal, type "huggingface-cli login" and enter the access token.

 Now you have access to the UMA models.
 These instructions follow those given by the people at fairchem.
-Here is are those set of instructions: https://fair-chem.github.io/core/install.html .
+Their set of instructions are here: https://fair-chem.github.io/core/install.html .

 **There is many different functionalities offered in vasp_emu and an example for each:**
 - ML Relaxation: